BjarkeEltardLarsen/RANS_stableFE31/README.md

 Then run the RunScript by typing (the tutorials will take a few ours depending on speed of the machine)

 	RunScript

+The tutorials folder also contain a small animation, which shows the development in the turbulent kinetic energy for all eight tutorials.

 ## Usage
 Include the libary of the stabilized turbulence models in the system/controlDict folder